Gretchen Whitmer kidnapping plot: Shawn Fix

 Shawn Fix hosted Wolverine Watchmen meetings at his home in Belleville to discuss the plot.
 The house's yard had Donald Trump presidential campaign signs and a Gadsden flag.
-He was working as a truck driver and had more than a dozen driving infractions from 2007 to 2018.
-Fix had been charged with assault and battery and aggravated assault in 2012, but the victim dropped the charges in 2013.
+He was working as a truck driver, and had more than a dozen driving infractions from 2007 to 2018.
+Fix was charged with assault and battery and aggravated assault in 2012, but the victim dropped the charges in 2013.

 Fix was one of five suspects turned over for trial on December 7, 2022.
-They are accused of providing material support for terrorist acts as well as a gun crime.
+They were accused of providing material support for terrorist acts as well as a gun crime.
+Fix pleaded guilty to the terrorism charge on June 7, 2023, as part of a deal that included the weapons charge being dismissed, and on December 7 he was sentenced to between three and twenty years of imprisonment.

 Eric Molitor

 Eric Molitor, a Cadillac resident, had posted support of the boogaloo movement on his Facebook profile.
 He also spoke positively about Kyle Rittenhouse and the St. Louis gun-toting controversy, along with an anti-government sentiment.
 He had worked for a company that provides respiratory and ballistic protection to the military and first responders.
 In January 2020, he gave the Wexford County Commission a proposal to make it a Second Amendment sanctuary county, which passed unanimously the next month.

 Molitor was one of five suspects turned over for trial on December 7, 2022.
-They are accused of providing material support for terrorist acts as well as a gun crime.
+They were accused of providing material support for terrorist acts as well as a gun crime.
+Molitor's trial opened in August 2023, and on September 15 he was acquitted of all charges.